msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 ![Automatic IS message: delivered](/docs/distribution/images/ir_message_automatic_delivered.png)

-If, however, you've created an Inbound Shipment manually, then the following message shows:
+If, however, you've created an Customer Return manually, then the following message shows:

 ![Manual IS message](/docs/distribution/images/ir_message_manual.png)

-and you'll see that the status bar has only the status values which apply to this Customer Returns.
+and you'll see that the status bar has only the status values which apply to this Customer Return.

 <figure align="center">
     <img src="/docs/distribution/images/ir_statussequence_manual.png" alt="Inbound Shipment Status Sequence (New & manual)" style="width:60%">